kellyjonbrazil/jc/docs/parsers/find.md

 Returns:

-    Dictionary of raw structured data or
+    List of raw strings or
     List of Dictionaries of processed structured data

 ### Parser Information